nosha003/sgRNA_iRF/README.md

 - Positional encoding (position-independent monomer & dimer, position-dependent monomer, dimer, trimer, tetramer)
 - Quantum chemical tensors (position-dependent monomer, basepair, dimer, trimer, tetramer)

+sgRNA file is a tab-delimited file with: chr, start, end, sgRNA, nucleotide sequence, cutting efficiency score Final feature matrix is a tab-delimited file with rows as sgRNAs and columns as features (each sgRNA has a unique ID and cutting efficiency score